 Submissions closed this week on NZNO's draft position statement that advocates for individuals have the right to the option of assisted dying.
-A 'pro-life' organisation Right to Life has responded by saying it was "very concerned" that NZNO wasn't defending patients against the "threat of euthanasia and a culture of death".
+Right to Life, a pro-life organisation, has responded by saying it was "very concerned" that NZNO wasn't defending patients against the "threat of euthanasia and a culture of death".

 Its draft position is to advocate for individuals to have the option or choice of AD and to ensure that nurses were involved in any legislative changes that impact on the day-to-day practices of nurses working with dying people – including members having the right to conscientiously object to taking part in AD.
 The statement follows in the wake of the NZNO submission in September last year to Parliament's Health Committee public hearings on the Maryann Street petition to allow AD.